Emperor-One/Hamster-Key-Telegram-Bot/README.md

 2. Proxies have been added.
 They are disabled by default, but you can enable them in config.py by changing `USE_PROXIES = False` to `USE_PROXIES = True`.
 Free proxies are fetched automatically from proxyscrape.com, but if you have your own proxies, you can specify them in **"proxies.txt"**.
-Free proxies are, however, really slow, so I recommend you use paid proxies and put them in proxies.txt
+Free proxies are, however, really unreliable, so I recommend you use paid proxies and put them in proxies.txt

 3. Keys are now sent to the client immediately as they are generated instead of waiting for all